itzmanish/grep-go/README.md

 $ ./grep search_string input_file -o output_file
 ```

+---
+**NOTE**

-Note:- This cli have all the features above mentioned.
+This cli have all the features above mentioned.
 If input_file not provide cli gets input from Standard input.

 If output_file not provided output will be on Standard Output.

-No external dependencies.Only standard library.
+No external dependencies.

+Only standard library used.

-#### Home Assessment task by One2N Consulting Private Limited
+Home Assessment task by One2N Consulting Private Limited

+---